Alipsa/mdr/README.md

-The *mdr* file format is somewhat similar to *rmd* (r markdown) in the sense that it enables enhancing markdown with r code to support [reproducible research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research_method); but where rmd relies on knitr and "magic rules" for what and how to render r code, mdr puts the responsibility to generate markdown text from r code on you - and using the [r2md](https://github.com/perNyfelt/r2md) package this becomes quite a pleasant experience giving you lots of control and power.
+The *mdr* file format is somewhat similar to *rmd* (r markdown) in the sense that it enables enhancing markdown with r code to support [reproducible research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research_method); but where rmd relies on knitr and "magic rules" for what and especially how to render r code, mdr puts the responsibility to generate markdown text from r code on you - and using the [r2md](https://github.com/perNyfelt/r2md) package this becomes quite a pleasant experience giving you lots of control and power.